 If you just want the cheapest term policy, then disregard everything I just mentioned.
 And there’s nothing wrong with that decision – everyone’s situation is different.

 Would you pay a little more if your policy paid out if you were diagnosed with cancer, had a heart attack, stroke, renal failure, and other conditions that would trigger a payout?
 Many in the market for life insurance don’t know about these policies and with a little research find it’s the best option.

 With living benefits added to your policy, you can access up to 95% of your death benefit (depends on the carrier) if one of the qualifying triggers happens.

 Here are typical qualifying triggers: heart attack, stroke, invasive cancer, end-stage renal failure, major organ transplant, ALS, blindness, paralysis, arterial aneurysms, major burns, loss of limbs, coronary artery bypass, or severe disease of any organ.

 If you have a history in your family of any of these, consider a life insurance policy with living benefits.
 I personally have half my life insurance with living benefits.

 And the great thing about it is?
 It’s not much more expensive to get a policy with Living Benefits.

-The best life insurance companies with living benefits are Ameritas FLX Living Benefits, American National Signature Term, Phoenix Life Safe Harbor term and Foresters YourTerm.
-Check them out if your interested in living benefits.
+The best life insurance companies with living benefits are Ameritas FLX Living Benefits, American National Signature Term, Phoenix Life Safe Harbor term, and Foresters YourTerm.
+Check them out if you are interested in living benefits.
 You’ll notice it’s not much more expensive and worth the extra money.